KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Cutting latency in half: What actually worked—and what didn’t

 ### Django as a Database Documentation Tool: The Hidden Power of Model Comments

+Ryan works in healthcare.
+Due to the complexity of the terminology, it can be difficult to decipher what data in a database table field is used for.

+There is a documentation gap.
+Code comments != database documentation.
+Wiki pages get stale.
+Undocumented expertise doesn't scale.

+Also, in his highly regulated field, regulatory auditors need field-level documentation.

+Database comments were introduced in [Django 4.2](https://docs.djangoproject.com/en/5.2/releases/4.2/#comments-on-columns-and-tables) in April 2023.
+They are not supported in SQLite.

+Db comments can be at a field or table-level:
+* Field-level: db_comment
+* Table-level: db_table_comment

+Not everyone has access to the frontend.

+help_text is only visible on the frontend/admin and is for customers using forms.
+It doesn't help on the database-side.

+It is recommended that help_text and db_comment both be used, but they tend to not be the same.

+Different users have different needs
+* Customer: help text
+* Web developers: help_text could be helpful, but db comments more helpful
+* DBAs: db comments
+* Auditors: db comments

+How to get started with database comments at a field-level
+* Audit your top 10 most confusing fields (cryptic names, complex business logic)
+* Document them (business context, calculation methodology, compliance notes)
+* Standardize them (make it part of your code reviews, add tests that fail if db_comment is not there)

+How to get started with database comments at a table-level
+* Audit your top 10 most confusing tables
+* Identify the table owner
+* Document, standardize, test

+This can make life easier for those who only have access to the database and our future selves.

 ## Bonus